jcpst/neon-johnston/README.md

 ## Not currently maintained

-I originally built this as a wrapper for using the johnston library in a ServiceWorker for an electron application.
+I originally built this as a wrapper for using the Johnston library in a ServiceWorker for an electron application.
 A refactor in the Johnston library has allowed me to start targeting Webassembly, and I no longer have a use for these bindings.